nebfield/snpQT/docs/index.md

 `snpQT` definitely won't be useful for you if:

-* you want to do quality control on raw sequence reads (try SOFTWARE ALTERNATIVE HERE)
+* you want to do quality control on raw sequence reads
-* you want to call variants from raw sequence reads (try SOFTWARE ALTERNATIVE HERE)
+* you want to call variants from raw sequence reads
 * you are working on family GWAS data
 * you're not working with human genomic data (how did you get here?! check out the fantastic [SqueezeMeta](https://github.com/jtamames/SqueezeMeta))